Spontaneous collective transport in a heat--bath: The model

-We transform $2N$ coupled Brownian equations originally in position coordinate to $4N$ coupled Brownian equations in cartesian system of coordinates for our simulation.
-We initialise dimers in random configuration and implement Euler-Maruyama algorithm to simulate these $4N$ coupled Brownian dynamics equations.
+The dynamics (Eq.(6)) is transformed in position coordinate to $4N$ coupled Brownian equations in cartesian system of coordinates for our simulation.
+Dimers are initialized in random configuration and Euler-Maruyama algorithm is implemented to simulate these $4N$ coupled Brownian dynamics equations.
+The following updating scheme is used for our simulations: